menu

 Bow home prices are not only among the most expensive in Washington, but Bow real estate also consistently ranks among the most expensive in America.

-Overall, Bow’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.
+Bow’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Bow has relatively fewer families with younger children, and/or college students.
 Combined, this makes Bow a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

 Bow is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

-The per capita income in Bow in 2022 was $25,822, which is low income relative to Washington, and lower middle income relative to the rest of the US.
-This equates to an annual income of $103,288 for a family of four.
+The per capita income in Bow in 2022 was $32,231, which is lower middle income relative to Washington, and middle income relative to the rest of the US.
+This equates to an annual income of $128,924 for a family of four.

+Bow is a very ethnically-diverse town.
 The people who call Bow home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Bow residents report their race to be White.
-Important ancestries of people in Bow include Dutch, European, Welsh, Scottish, and German.
+Bow also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 23.25% of the town’s residents.
+Important ancestries of people in Bow include Dutch, German, English, Irish, and Scottish.

 The most common language spoken in Bow is English.
-Other important languages spoken here include Polish and Italian.
+Other important languages spoken here include Spanish and Polish.

 Real Estate in Popular Bow Neighborhoods